 Actually, it would be wrong to say only Omega 3, there are Omega 5, 6, 7 and 9.
-The medical name of the omega group is "essential fatty acids" and the meaning is "Omegas are vital foods that we cannot produce in our metabolism, that we have to take from outside, and that it is not possible for us to maintain our health if we do not take enough of them".
-Omega 3 acids are in the group of Poly-Unsaturated fatty acids, a vital food group for our health.
+The medical name of the Omega group is "Poly-Unsaturated fatty acids" and Omega 3 acids are members of the group.
+Omegas are vital foods that metabolism cannot produce and must be obtained from outside, and it is not possible to maintain good health if not enough of them are taken.

 Unsaturated fatty acids, like those found in olive oil, some nuts and seeds, are extremely important for human health.
-Although there are many types when it comes to omega 3 fatty acids, the most important ones can be counted as EPA (Eicosapentaenoic Acid), DHA (Docosahexaenoic Acid) and ALA (Alpha Linolenic Acid).
+Although there are many types when it comes to Omega 3 fatty acids, the most important ones can be counted as EPA (Eicosapentaenoic Acid), DHA (Docosahexaenoic Acid) and ALA (Alpha Linolenic Acid).
 EPA and DHA Omega 3 fatty acids are of animal origin and are mostly found in fish.
 ALA Omega 3 fatty acids, on the other hand, are Omega 3s of plant origin.
 The richest sources of EPA and DHA foods are natural salmon, tuna, mackerel, bonito, horse mackerel, anchovy and north sea fish oils.
 Some of the plant-derived ALA Omega 3s are converted into EPA and DHA in our metabolism after ingestion.
 The richest source of ALA foods are walnuts, flax seeds, Chia seeds, purslane, broccoli, spinach and olive oil.

 Although animal Omega 3s seem more valuable than vegetable Omega 3s, vegetable Omega 3s contain richer vitamins and antioxidants

-The benefits of omega 3s to our health are endless, but we can group the main benefits as follows:
+The benefits of Omega 3s to our health are endless, but we can group the main benefits as follows:

-It reduces the level of harmful fat and cholesterol in the blood, especially Triglycerides,
+It reduces the level of harmful fat and cholesterol

 that causes disease in the heart, veins and joints,

-Balances and lowers blood pressure,
+Balances and lowers blood pressure

 It dilutes the blood and provides protection against cardiovascular diseases,